lah7/gtk3-classic/README.md

 I have not wide knowledge about programming in C, so quality of this patches can be not good.
 But it works!
 See list of patches below.

-CSD
+Client Side Decorations
 ---

-* Totally and permanently disables CSD.
+* CSDs are permanently and totally disabled.
 All windows are decorated only by window manager.
-* Removes minimize/maximize/close buttons from headerbar.
-* Removes application menu button from headerbar.
+* Application menu button and minimize/maximize/close buttons are removed.
-* Makes application menu accessible as context menu of headerbar.
+* Application menu is accessible as context menu of headerbar.
+* Window title is not displayed on headerbar.
+Window subtitle is styled as window title.

 File chooser
 ---

-* Removes "Other locations" button from places bar and shows all mounted devices and drives directly.
+* "Other locations" button is removed from places sidebar.
+All mounted devices and drives are accessible directly.
-* Disables very annoying single-click "feature" in file list.
+* Annoying single-click "feature" in file list is disabled.
 See: https://bugzilla.gnome.org/show_bug.cgi?id=766089
-* Removes XDG user directories (like Pictures, Downloads, Documents) from places sidebar.
+* XDG user directories (like Pictures, Downloads, Documents) are removed from places sidebar.
 They can be added as bookmarks.

 Print dialog
 ---

-* Makes appearance of print dialog less "gnomish".
+* Appearance of print dialog is less "gnomish" (natural margins are restored).
-* Sets Atril instead of Evince as default previewer.
+* Atril instead of Evince is set as default previewer.

 General
 ---

+* Default Adwaita theme has smaller controls (buttons, fields, tabs, etc.).
+* Statusbars are smaller regardless of used theme.
 * Scrollbars are always visible.
 Environment variable is not needed.
+* Delay before showing mnemonics is removed.
+User do not have to wait.
+* Recently opened files are disabled by default.

 --------